timjaya/nbadash/part1.md

 ### You Will Submit:

+You will upload your final proposal as a PDF to [this link](https://www.dropbox.com/request/6Wb9QcxVjkM7TeaxQDxO)

-1. **Required** Application Proposal
+**Required** Application Proposal

 * Describe the general "domain" of your application, construct an Entity-Relationship diagram, and map it to a relational schema using the mapping technique that we will cover in class.
 * Pick an application with a schema that is relatively substantial, but not too large.
   * E/R design should have ~5-10 entity sets and a ~5-10 relationship sets.
     You will get a sense if your design is too simple or too complex as diagram it.
     Discuss this with a TA during your advising session if you are in doubt.
   * Try to make your application interesting, including a variety of different kinds of attribute domains (e.g., strings, integers, etc.) and relationships with different key and participation constraints.
 * Include as many relevant constraints for your application from the real world as possible in your E/R diagram.

-1. <a name="contingency"></a> **Optional but strongly recommended: Contingency plan for two-person teams**:
+<a name="contingency"></a> **Optional but strongly recommended: Contingency plan for two-person teams**:
   Since students may drop classes, and to prevent last-minute surprises, we suggest that you write a "contingency plan" in case a team-mate drops the class  later in the semester.

 * Indicate how you will simplify the project for a single person to complete.
 * As general guidelines, the ER design for a one-person project should have around 3-7 entity sets and 3-7 relationship sets.
 * If your teammate drops the class, you will  complete the contingency version instead of finding a new teammate.
     * **If you choose not to submit this plan when you submit Part 1 and your team-mate drops the class later, you will have to complete the original project.
 No exceptions will be made at that point.**